 Late Friday, RIOC announced three new, high-paying positions, but there’s a catch.
 A couple of catches really, as at least one employee sees rewards and scheming by President/CYA Shelton Haynes.
 Are they right?

 Is RIOC Hiring or Creating a Rewards Scheme?

 “Looks like King Shelton is about to hand out some handsome promotions to his henchmen,” an employee wrote.
 “Why don’t they publicize the positions for island residents to apply?
-Why not open it to general public to get the best talent?
+Why not open it to the general public to get the best talent?
 The answer is obvious…”

-That’s only slightly off because the highest paying new position, Assistant Vice President, Communications, appears at the online job site, Indeed.
+That’s only slightly off because the highest paying new position, Assistant Vice President, Communications, appears on the online job site, Indeed.
 But the rest may be right on because these jobs duplicate already filled positions.
 That is, they can’t be filled without vacating others.
 Although the current employees underperform – almost at comedic levels, at times – this may be an avenue for increasing pay without merit.

 If so, it fits a familiar pattern.

 Since Haynes took control of RIOC in June 2020, a pattern of firing, promoting and leaving under pressure emerged as performance sank.
 One employee accused Haynes of surrounding himself with loyalists and rewarding them while others vanished without explanation.
 A lackadaisical Board of Directors and politically compromised Albany handlers enabled the changes.

 The Communications Department positions posted internally are…